du82/unfathoming/content/archive/2024/let-there-be-dark.md

 While it's true that lawless digital environments *can* cause real world harm{% sidenote "Like the time a person I met on Reddit chased me with a knife"%}, the benefits of strong cryptography and "Going Dark" outweigh the downsides more often than not.

+{% callout "quote", "The mainstream is the samestream"%}
+When I look at the mainstream platforms online, I see much of the same things repeated over and over.
+Cancel culture is rampant and having ideas outside of the accepted range of normality can get you into a lot of trouble{% sidenote "As someone who runs an encrypted communications platform and has regularly dealt with attacks of multiple varieties, I concur."%}.

 ## Build!
 Build!
 Build!
 If we wish to "Go Dark" we need to design software that